 09 of 10

 The Ngorongoro Conservation Area in Tanzania is made exceptional by its volcanic crater - the largest un-flooded and unbroken caldera in the world.
 This vast depression acts as a natural enclosure for countless wildlife species, including the Big Five.
-Highlights include a healthy population of black rhino, and some of the largest tusker elephants on the continent.
+Highlights range from a healthy population of black rhino to some of the largest tusker elephants on the continent.
 The lake at the center of the crater also hosts huge flocks of rose-colored flamingos, while Maasai tribespeople still live within the conservation area.
 Another unmissable attraction is the Olduvai Gorge, an important paleoanthropological site that has contributed hugely to our understanding of human evolution.

 10 of 10

 Zimbabwe's Hwange National Park covers some 5,655 square miles/14,650 square kilometers of land in the west of the country.
 It is possibly the least crowded of Southern Africa's major safari destinations, allowing for a heightened sense of adventure and discovery.
 Hwange's elephant population is legendary, as are its large herds of buffalo.
 Lion are often spotted here, too.
 Above all, the park is one of the best places in the world to see the elusive African wild dog, thanks to the presence of several establish packs.
 Hwange's private game lodges offer a variety of different safari options - including walking safaris, horseback safaris and night safaris.